INCOME TAX RETURN FILING

 Filing in late returns

-If the Taxpayer misses the due date for filing the SPT, the SPT can still be submitted as a “late SPT” on the last date of the estimated year.
+If the Taxpayer misses the due date for filing the return, the return can still be submitted as a “late return” on the last date of the estimated year.
 However, losses or accumulated depreciation are not transferable and if an error occurs, late returns cannot be checked again.

 Sanction for not applying for ITR